 Note: Clicking on most of the photos (for a higher resolution version) and any of the links opens in a single new window or tab (target name: 3D) depending on your browser's settings.

 The VPP digital hardware occupied a hex-width 9 slot DEC (Digital Equipment Corporation, R.I.P.) backplane and was controlled by a DEC PDP-11 minicomputer via a DR11-B parallel interface.
 The boards had manila file folders between them for insulation since they were really not intended to be in such close quarters due to the wire-wrap pins sticking up out of the board and the connectors are on 1/2 inch centers.
 Even card guides would not have helped. ;) The VPP was connected to an ancient scrapped CT scanner console provided by the Hospital of the University of Pennsylvania (HUP), really used only for its trackball and video monitor.
-But this "furniture" added greatly to the coolness factor for demos. :) And the thing was VERY impressive, being able manipulate a 3-D view of a 64-cube (64x64x64 array) of 8 bit "voxels" totally in real time (15 frames per second) including gray scale mapping via a lookup table and depth shading.
+But this "furniture" added greatly to the coolness factor for demos. :) And the thing was VERY impressive, being able manipulate a 3-D view of a 64-cube (64x64x64 array) of 8 bit "voxels" totally in real time (16 frames per second) including gray scale mapping via a lookup table and depth shading.
 At the time, this WAS cutting edge despite its pathetic resolution.
 The running joke is that the VPP was the first real hardware to have been developed at UPenn since the ENIAC. ;-) Or perhaps it wasn't such a joke.
 Volume data could be downloaded in a few seconds each slice flying by on the screen as it came in, and then the entire 3-D dataset could be displayed and manipulated immediately in real-time.
 Most other systems had to build surface models first which took awhile and had serious restrictions on what could be done with them in real-time as they were made of polygons and if cut open would reveal an empty interior.
-The VPP utilized an octree-based coordinate sequence (from the dream!) for accessing the object data to implement the back-to-front display algorithm.
+The VPP utilized an octree-based coordinate sequence (from the dream!
+We didn't invent the octree concept, but had probably read a paper where they were discussed.) for accessing the object data to implement the back-to-front display algorithm.
 This seemed really clever at the time but in reality was just overly complex.
 At least it got us started!
 Since all the data was in its original voxel form, the VPP could slice, dice, and select regions or density values without restrictions and at full speed.

 The VPP digital boards and backplane still survive:

-The following has photos of all the boards, backplane, and killer fan.
+The following has photos of all the boards, backplane, and killer fan:

 This shows the VPP complete with the original manila file folder separators in their original locations as it's unlikely the VPP had ever been disassembled prior to taking these photos, and the individual hand wire-wrapped boards and backplane along with the original layout drawing and "Killer Fan" which attacked Ed on at least one occasion with serious damage to Ed (not to the fan).
 The large boards in order in the PDF are: DREW (Drew Wolff), Processors II, I, and III (Larry Ashery), Voxel Data, and the Host Interface (Ed Walsh).
 I don't know why the Processor boards are out of order or if it matters.
 The other boards are the LSI-11 DRAM and VPP SRAM, and the video DAC.
 I provided the DAC board, all that remains of my Masters Thesis frame buffer.
 The small PCB in the backplane is a DEC bus terminator.
 The 3 Processor boards generated the coordinates and the Voxel Data board did the slicing and shading, perhaps.
 Ed probably knows what that and the DREW board actually did.